Passive solar water heater works on the thermo-syphen principle and may be aided by a small pump.

 The solar tubes for your assisted passive solar water heater are now fitted snugly into the plastic seal in the manifold housing.

 So, your passive solar water heater is complete.
-In a couple hours we'll go down and test the water temperature.
+In a couple hours we will go down and test the water temperature.

-Hot!
+It is hot!
 Plenty hot enough for washing the dishes.
-If you only use a dishwasher, make sure it's connected to the hot water heater.
-Save you a bundle in electricity.
+If you only use a dishwasher, make sure it is connected to the hot water heater; that alone will save you a bundle in electricity.

 A better option if you live in a country where it doesn't get bitterly cold (like northern USA) is to place the geyser on the roof.
 This certainly enhances the syphen effect, and does away with the solar pump.

 You will have noticed that one tube is missing.
-They have a vacuum jacket; if the vacuum fails, moisture gets into the tube, making it cloudy.
+They have a vacuum jacket; if it fails, moisture gets into the device, making it cloudy.
 Ours was faulty from day one, and has been returned to the manufacturer for replacement.

-Moving the geyser to the roof has GREATLY enhanced the effect of these solar tubes.
-I recommend... geyser on the roof.
-A bit unsightly, yes.
-We almost never turn on the electric power to the geysers.
+Moving the geyser to the roof has greatly enhanced the effect of these solar tubes.
+I recommend it; do not place the tank in the ceiling.
+It is a bit unsightly, yes.
+We almost never turn on the electric power; twice in a whole year when there was extended inclement weather.

 Using our passive solar water heater and a solar powered generator we have reduced our energy consumption to 153 kWh in three and a half months (I've just checked).
 Just a little more than one kWh per day, and that includes the Christmas period when a lot of baking was done.
 We have an electric oven and gas hob.

 Installing your photo-voltaic panels is not difficult, with the help of a two friends.
 It took me four hours.
 You could also install your PVs yourself.
 Follow these instruction at Solar generator installation.
-It's all about gathering heat from the infrared portion for your passive solar water heater, and electricity from the remaining part of the spectrum.
+It is all about gathering heat from the infrared portion for your passive solar water heater, and electricity from the remaining part of the spectrum.

 Solar panels where there's no mains power.